scripting/opmlToWordpress/README.md

 * You can add as many users as you like to config.json.
 The <i>users</i> object is an array.

 * Thanks to <a href="https://www.manton.org/">Manton Reece</a>.
-I just copied the way he did the interface between Drummer and micro.blog.
+I just copied the way he did the interface between Drummer and <a href="https://micro.blog/">micro.blog</a>.
 A nice design.
 One of my mottos: Only steal from the best. :smile: